Undo, Redo, and Exporting Workflows

 Undo/Redo

-On the left-hand side of the OpenRefine interface, you will find the Undo/Redo panel.
-This panel lists every action you have taken since the project was created.
-Each action has a short label, such as “Text transform on 2000 cells… or “Split multu-valued cells in column nationality”.
+On the left-hand side of the OpenRefine interface, you will find the Undo/Redo tab.
+This tab lists every action you have taken since the project was created.
+Each action has a short label, such as “Text transform on 2000 cells… or “Split multi-valued cells in column nationality”.

 1. Click on the Undo/Redo tab in the left sidebar.